 This industrial strength glue is my go to whenever I need a strong durable bond.
 It works on glass, clay, rock, beads, fabric, ceramic, wood, glass and metal – really anything!
 It comes out of the tube a little thick so for smaller projects I insert a toothpick and apply a smaller amount of glue that way.
-I used this glue to make an outdoor sign.
-I glued branches to form a word to an old paddle.
+I have used this glue to make an outdoor sign.
+It worked great to glue branches, to form a word, on an old paddle.
 My husband thought it would never withstand the weather.
-I assured him that it would work perfectly with my E6000 glue and the sign is still in great condition after hanging outside for over a year – in all kinds of storms!
+I assured him that it would work perfectly with my E6000 glue and the sign is still in great condition after hanging outside for several years – in all kinds of storms!
 If I had to just have one glue, this would definitely be it!

 I first became a fan of Loctite when I used their construction adhesive to apply thin brick to our cabin wall.
 It was by far the quickest bonding and easiest to use construction adhesive that I have ever tried.
 I was also not disappointed with the Stik ‘N Seal Indoor Adhesive for craft projects.
 It provides a strong bond as well.
 This is a high strength acrylic that is solvent free and non toxic.
-I like to use this for smaller projects, that need a durable bond, since it comes out of the tube a little creamier and in a smaller amount than the E6000.
+I like to use this for smaller projects, that need a durable bond, since it comes out of the tube a little creamier and less goopy than the E6000.
 This makes it a little less messy for tiny areas.
 It’s also a great craft glue for bonding brick, cement, ceramic, glass, leather, rubber, wood, tile, and fabric.

 For a great all-purpose tacky glue, Aleene’s is a great quality.
 I use this for a wide variety of craft projects where a strong bond is not necessary.
 For styrofoam or floral projects, I used to use Styro-glue.
 However, this tacky glue works just as well if not better.
 The glue also holds up very well and gives a quick clear bond.
 It really is the only tacky glue that you need.

-I have been very happy with Elmer’s spray adhesive.
+I have been very happy with Elmer’s spray adhesive for my paper projects.
 The glue hasn’t clumped up on me and I have gotten a nice even spray.
 It has a very fast tack so you have to be a little careful when placing your photo or paper or other material.
 The glue is acid free, dries clear and resists bleed through.
 I have also used this craft glue for adhering fabric to the inside of a vintage suitcase and it worked great for that as well.

 Another Elmer’s product that I really like is their new formula interior Wood Glue.
 I found it to set very fast and provide a strong bond.
 It dries clear and is sandable and paintable – just perfect for those furniture makeovers!